Car bomb in Somalia capital kills at least 15, police say

 MOGADISHU, Somalia (AP) — At least 15 people are dead after a suicide car bomber posing as a milk delivery van detonated at a district headquarters in Somalia’s capital, police said Tuesday.

-The death toll may rise, as some of the at least nine people wounded were badly hurt in the explosion at Wadajir district headquarters in Mogadishu, Capt.
+The death toll may rise, as some were badly hurt in the explosion at Wadajir district headquarters in Mogadishu, Capt.
 Mohamed Hussein told The Associated Press.

 Most of the dead were civilians, Hussein said.
+Aamin Ambulance service said it had transported 18 wounded, seven of them women.
+Two of the eight bodies it transported were women, it said.

 The al-Qaida-linked al-Shabab extremist group quickly claimed responsibility for the attack via its Shahada News Agency, according to the SITE Intelligence Group, which monitors jihadist groups.